wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

    In the lower-right corner, in the status bar, notice that the live connection has been established.

-   In the **Fields** pane, notice that the data model table are listed.
+   In the **Fields** pane, notice that the data model table is listed.

 > [!NOTE]
 > Power BI Desktop can no longer be used to develop the data model; in live connection mode, it's only a report authoring tool.
 However, it is possible to create measures, but they are measures that are only available within the report.
 You won't add any report-scoped measures in this lab.